 3. Compliance with the Subcontract Act

-Shindengen Group considers compliance with the Subcontract Proceeds Payment Delay Prevention Laws (Subcontract Act), a special Law under the Anti-Monopoly Laws, essential for the promotion of fair trade.
-Shindengen’s Materials Division is responsible for regular education training sessions, preventative actions, and on-site compliance inspections for all group companies.
+The Shindengen Group considers compliance with the Subcontract Proceeds Payment Delay Prevention Laws (Subcontract Act), a special Law under the Anti-Monopoly Laws, essential for the promotion of fair trade.
+Shindengen’s Purchasing Department is responsible for regular education training sessions, preventive actions, and on-site compliance inspections for all group companies.

 4. Anti-Social Forces

-Shindengen is committed to fulfilling its social responsibilities, by not engaging with any group or individual that endangers or harms society.
-Any group or individual that endangers or harms society identified internally, or with business partners is ceased immediately.
-Therefore, we kindly ask our stakeholders to sign the “Memorandum of the Anti-social Forces”.
+The Shindengen Group is committed to fulfilling its social responsibilities by not engaging with any group or individual that endangers or harms society.
+Any contact with a group or individual that endangers or harms society that has been identified internally, or by a business partner is ceased immediately.
+Therefore, we kindly ask our stakeholders to sign the “Memorandum of the Anti-social Forces.”